 - 8 feet 0 inches into wing there is a ceiling height of 12 feet 0 inches.

-- The stage is a natural hardwood sprung floor, with medium density overlay in wings.
-The orchestra pit cover is constructed of ¾ plywood.
+- The stage is a natural hardwood floor, with a medium density overlay in the wings.
+The orchestra pit cover is constructed of ¾ plywood on a metal turn lock post.

-- A full stage 30 feet x 40 feet Vario black/gray reversible dance floor is available.
+- A full stage 30 feet x 40 feet portable sprung floor with reversible black/gray marle is available upon request.
+Additional fees apply.

-- The lessee may not drill, lag or screw into the stage floor.
+- The lessee may not drill, lag or screw into the stage floor without prior permission.
 Any accidental holes, scrapes and scruffs must be repaired before the final load out.

 - The curved front accommodates approximately 20 players.